blowdart/idunno.Bluesky/docs/posting.md

 ![An embedded link to Wikipedia's page on Baked Beans](./images/embeddedCard.png "An embedded Card")

-To embed an external link with a card create an instance of `EmbeddedExternal` then attack it to a `PostBuilder` with the `Embed()` method.
+To embed an external link with a card create an instance of `EmbeddedExternal` then attach it to a `PostBuilder` with the `Embed()` method.

 ```c#
 var embeddedExternal = new(pageUri, title, description, thumbnailBlob);